sonali-sr/Effect-of-short-term-exposure-to-air-pollution-on-covid-mortality/README.md

 # Effect-of-short-term-exposure-to-air-pollution-on-covid-mortality
-Effect of PM2.5 and O3 on covid mortality in Illinois
+This repo contains data, code and final report for project titled "Effect of short term exposure to air pollution on covid mortality'.
+It studies the effect of PM2.5 and O3 on covid mortality in Illinois.
+Bayesian Networks and Logistic regression were employed to analyze these effects.
+This project has been completed as a part of the AI and Development class @ Georgetown University.